super-marios/super-marios/README.md

 ### My Goals
-1. React...
-Native?!
-2. Typescript
-3. Svelte..?!
+1. Stay updated with lastest trends
+2. How to use generative AI more effectively

-I would also like to learn how to take pictures! 📷
+I would also like to learn how to create better visuals! 📷

 ### Currently... 🔭
 I’m currently working on ...
-Creating a simple app with React Native
+TBD

 <!-- - 🌱 I’m currently learning ...
 Everything -->